smaybius/Coqui-TTS-GUI-solution/README.md

 tts --start_gui
 ```
 - NOTE: It will take a while, especially if you don't have a CUDA-compatible GPU.
 It's advised to pay attention to your CLI to see what's happening.
-- DEV NOTE: Changes to synthesize.py may require changes to gui.py.
+- DEV NOTE: Changes to synthesize.py and manage.py may require changes to gui.py.

-## Major TODOs
-- Solve all Linter errors in the pull request for TTS